Friends University: Statistics

 Biography

-Mary L. Easley is the Oklahoma Senator representing District 18, which includes Mayes, Tulsa and Wagoner counties, since she won a special election in 2004.
+Mary L. Easley served as the Oklahoma Senator representing District 18, which includes Mayes, Tulsa and Wagoner counties from her win in a special election in 2004 until 2010.
 She previously served in the Oklahoma House of Representatives from 1996 through 2004, representing District 78.

 General info